If you’re interested in creator coins, you’ve likely been hearing about the creator economy a lot lately.

 Why would you want to do this?
 Well, for very good reasons that you may not immediately realize.

-Here are three main ways creator coins are used by those who make them:
+Here are three main ways to use creator coins:

 - Spend: Your audience members buy and transfer coins to you directly in the form of a tip or donation.
 Or your community uses your coins to purchase a product, service, or event ticket.